inference-labs-inc/bits/bits/BIT-000X-proof-of-weights.md

 #### Peer Prediction

-This strategy was first introduced in the first BT weight copier paper and proposes the integration of peer prediction to determine how likely weights are to have been generated authentically based on a non-deterministic case of scoring.
-This strategy has the potential to integrate into proof of weights through comparison of circuit inputs.
+This strategy, first introduced in the [BT Weight Copier Paper], leverages peer prediction mechanisms to assess the authenticity of weight generation.
+By analyzing correlations between validator inputs and comparing them against expected statistical patterns, the system can identify likely cases of weight copying.
+When integrated with Proof of Weights, the circuit inputs themselves become valuable signals for peer prediction analysis, enabling robust detection of copied versus independently generated weights.(\*)

 #### Range Proofs